 ERHC uses PlaneNoise data to focus on the issues, identify noise trends and areas of concern and take quick and decisive actions through what is a voluntary and flexible mitigation structure.
 For example, at ERHC’s request, its members began flying a more diversified route structure to reduce high peak period traffic volumes along the North Shore and over the North Fork, and the number of households filing noise complaints dropped considerably."

-However, as the rapid growth of the East End air traffic in recent years continues, as outlined in the bullet list above, will some pilots flying different routes during high peak periods help mitigate the volume of aircraft noise?
+However, as the rapid growth of the East End air traffic in recent years continues, as outlined in the bullet list above, will a few pilots flying different routes during high peak periods really help mitigate the volume of aircraft noise?